-Students maintain a formal Patient Log within EXXAT to monitor their experience with various patient populations over their SCPE rotations.
+Students maintain a formal Patient Log within PRISM to monitor their experience with various patient populations over their SCPE rotations.
 The preceptor and student can review this log each rotation to help guide goal setting with assessing target patient populations.
+Students will be expected to complete patient logs highlighting nutrition management for the core clinical diagnosis, including but not limited to diabetes mellitus, hypertension, chronic kidney disease, metabolic syndrome, pregnancy and lactation and enteral and parenteral nutrition support.
+Further details on which clinical conditions students will include in the documentation of their patient logs will be provided during the pre-SCPE orientation.